yarpose/YARPOSE.ML-Communication.Circuits/README.md

 This project is based on:

 1. Python
-2. Jupyetr notebook and runnable on Google colab
+2. Jupyter notebook and runable on Google colab
 3. schemdraw library
 4. PySpice simulation wrapper
 5. ElevenLabs.io (ML generated human voices for whole of the project)